-Dublin city centre is also a paradise for shoppers and I am sure the Disney store will catch you children’s eyes!
+Dublin city centre is also a paradise for shoppers and I am sure the Disney store on Grafton Street will catch you children’s eyes!

 Take a hot chocolate break

 While you explore Dublin city centre, make sure you take the time to stop in at least some of its gorgeous cafes.
 In the last few years, Dublin has truly reinvented itself as a gourmet lovers city and the cafe culture is blossoming.
-If you like chocolate, the place to be is Butlers on Wicklow street, while if you prefer a more traditional tea you can go for the amazing afternoon tea experience in the Shelbourne: surprisingly family friendly!
+If you like chocolate, you should try the Irish famous handmade chocolate at Butlers on Wicklow street, while if you prefer a more traditional tea you can go for the amazing afternoon tea experience in the Shelbourne: surprisingly family friendly!

 The very Christmassy scene I described a the beginning of this post happened in one of the many cafes’ on Dawson street.
 When there, make sure you check out cafe en seine, which is a Dublin institution: its decor, love it or hate it, will be a hit with adults and kids alike.